Alkimik9000/syslog-inspector/README.md

 Loops through the known severity words; if the word appears with spaces around it, we count it and break.

+This space around the word approach catches system logs while avoiding false positives from paths or compound words (like "warning_handler") since they rarely have spaces on both sides.

 Together, this combo nails structured Python logs and plain system logs in one pass.

 ### The Word Map